vwilcox27/YSK/wordpress/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.2.3 - 04.05.2017 =
+* Fixed:    E_WARNING on Gallery Settings page due to improper use of array_combine() on PHP <= 5.3

+= V2.2.2 -  04.04.2017 =
+* Fixed:    Hyperlinks in image descriptions
+* Fixed:    WordPress SEO sitemap image count
+* Fixed:    Removed id parameter in shortcodes
+* Fixed:    Fatal error in Freemius code

+= V2.2.1 - 03.13.2017 =
+* NEW:      Template mechanism for all display types
+* NEW:      Review notices
+* Changed:  Updated branding to Imagely
+* Changed:  Added the ability to click on a gallery title and have it open direct to Pro Lightbox
+* Fixed:    Problems with activation after initial installation
+* Fixed:    Don't display legacy shortcodes after creating new galleries
+* Fixed:    false positive malware detection notices against 'eval'
+* Fixed:    Various PHP notices and warnings
+* Fixed:    Issue with dynamic container height for Imagebrowser display types

+= V2.1.79 - 02.23.2017 =
+* Secured: Resolved vulnerability with tag cloud displays

+= V2.1.77 - 01.31.2017 =
+* Changed:  Corrected Facebook link
+* Changed:  Tags in readme.txt
+* Fixed:    Problem with deactivating other plugin

+= V2.1.69 - 01.18.2017 =
+* Fixed:    Ensured compatibility with WordPress 4.7.1
+* Fixed:    Missing option names on setting pages when Wizard active
+* Fixed:    Ensure that NextGEN Gallery is always loaded after it's extension plugins in WP 4.7
+* Fixed:    Pope product uninstaller not running during activation

+= V2.1.62 - 12.15.2016 =
+* Fixed:   Typo in notice for launching the gallery wizard
+* Fixed:   The ability to dismiss the gallery wizard notice

+= V2.1.61 - 12.14.2016 =
+* NEW:     Gallery creation wizard for new users
+* Fixed:   Shortcodes in widgets not getting substituted in Divi
+* Fixed:   Ensure that NGG placeholder text doesn't get styled incorrectly by other themes
+* Fixed:   Various thickbox issues on custom post type pages
+* Fixed:   Hide IGW placeholder images in Yoast feed

 = V2.1.60 - 11.22.2016 =
 * Secured: Ensure that only .css files can be edited using Styles tab